The Minister has ten minutes.

 There was a period of preparation as to what those exams would look like.
 A lot of students had their minds made up.
 Some Deputies in this House had their minds made up in that regard at a very early stage.
 However, there was also a preference among education stakeholders, myself included, and the majority of Deputies in the House that we should still try to find a way to hold written exams.
 When that became impossible, obviously there was still uncertainty.
 There has been a lot of uncertainty and speculation.
 I hope that we will work very thoroughly on the calculated grade model to ensure that certainty is provided that this is the right model.

 The Deputy referred to standardisation.
 It is good to raise such issues because we want fairness and completeness, but as far as I am concerned from the meetings I have attended and the knowledge I have at this stage, it is quite clear that students in private schools, for example, will not be advantaged and community, DEIS and disadvantaged schools, to which the Deputy referred in particular, will not be disadvantaged.
-I remember meeting a teacher in Larkin community college in inner city Dublin last year who was doing a pathways in technology, P-TECH, programme and she talked about visible progression year to year, not in three or five-year bundles or ten-year timeframes.
+I remember meeting a teacher in Larkin community college in inner city Dublin last year who was doing a pathways in technology, P-TECH, programme and she talked about visible progression year to year, not in three-year or five-year bundles or ten-year timeframes.
 If there is progression year to year we have to record that and use the mathematical modelling to ensure that if any student is disadvantaged, which I do not think will happen, protection is in place.
 I thank the Deputy for raising the issue, but as far as I am concerned, school profiling will not be done in the way some have said.

 I thank the Minister for his responses to others.
 He has already responded to many of the issues I wished to raise.
 I want him to publish the public health advice he has received in respect of cancelling the leaving certificate.
 I appreciate it was a difficult decision and I know it was not taken lightly.
 The Minister stated in his he got advice from NPHET which he has published, but I want to know if NPHET or Dr. Tony Holohan gave him advice to cancel the exams and if that was the basis on which he decided to cancel the exams.
 If that was the basis, if we cannot have 18 or 19 year old adults doing written exams in August, how can we expect infants to go to overcrowded primary schools in September?
 I again ask the Minister to publish the advice.